Four Ways to Run Parallel Rsyncs to Speed Up Synchronization

 Resilio utilizes a proprietary WAN optimization protocol to enhance transfer over any network, including high-latency WANs, consumer-grade networks, and edge networks.

-In this section, we’ll discuss the features and capabilities that make Resilio Connect a superior solution for quickly synchronizing large files and environments, such as:
+In this section, we’ll discuss the features and capabilities that make Resilio Platform a superior solution for quickly synchronizing large files and environments, such as:

 • High-performance, real-time sync: The speed and scalability of P2P replication